antonfirsov/docs/2020/07-Jul/Productivity/Productivity.md

     ![Convert to Regular String](convert-to-regular-string.png)

 * The [add debugger display attribute](https://docs.microsoft.com/visualstudio/ide/reference/add-debugger-display-attribute) refactoring allows you to pin properties within the debugger programmatically in your code.
 Place your caret on the class name.
-Press **Ctrl**+**.** to trigger the **Quick Actions and Refactorings** menu and select **Add ‘DebuggerDisplay` attribute**.
-This will add the debugger display attribute to the top of your class and generate an auto method that returns ToString() which you can edit to return the property value you want pinned in the debugger.
+Press **Ctrl**+**.** to trigger the **Quick Actions and Refactorings** menu and select **Add 'DebuggerDisplay' attribute**.
+This will add the debugger display attribute to the top of your class and generate an auto method that returns ToString(), which you can edit to return the property value you want pinned in the debugger.

     ![Add Debugger Display Attribute](add-debugger-display-attribute.png)

-* The [generate comparison operators](https://docs.microsoft.com/visualstudio/ide/reference/generate-comparison-operators) refactoring generates a boiler plate with comparison operators for types that implement IComparable.
+* The [generate comparison operators](https://docs.microsoft.com/visualstudio/ide/reference/generate-comparison-operators) refactoring generates a boilerplate with comparison operators for types that implement IComparable.
 Place your caret either inside the class or on IComparable.
 Press **Ctrl**+**.** to trigger the **Quick Actions and Refactorings** menu and select **Generate comparison operators**.

     ![Generate Comparison Operators](generate-comparison-operators.png)